 - Finished 4th in five consecutive races

 Before 2020, the driver starting fifth in Bahrain had never failed to score, had never recorded a retirement, had never finished on the podium and had never won the race.
 All four of those facts changed thanks to Sergio Perez.
 He started fifth in both the 2020 Bahrain and Sakhir Grands Prix.
 Perez’s retirement in the first race – when he looked set to score a podium finish – brought to an end the grid slot’s 100% scoring rate, while his win one week later set a new record for the furthest back win recorded at the track.

-Sixth on the grid has scored points on the least occasions from any of the top seven grid slots, though the driver starting here has failed to score only twice in the last nine races at the circuit.
+Sixth on the grid has scored points on the fewest occasions from any of the top seven grid slots.
+However, the driver starting here has failed to score only twice in the last ten races at the circuit.

 Max Verstappen’s retirement here in 2017 is the only time a driver starting from sixth in the Sakhir desert has failed to finish the race.
 While the grid slot has had only one DNF, it has also had only one podium result, having supplied Jenson Button with a third place finish in 2004.

 The driver starting here has finished seventh in all but one of the last five races at Bahrain International Circuit.

 LAST 10 RESULTS FROM 6TH ON THE GRID IN BAHRAIN